FlyingG0rilla/FlyingG0rilla/README.md

-## Hello there, I´m Dennis
+## 👌 Hello there, I´m Dennis

-I´m a computer science student at HKA, interested in cybersecurity and software development.
+I´m a computer science student at the HKA – Karlsruhe University of Applied Sciences, interested in cybersecurity and software development.
 Also working as a hobby game dev using Unity-Engine and SDL2/OpenGL.

-## 🛠️ Skills and Technolegies:
+## 🛠️ Skills and Technologies:
 - **Languages:** C#, Java, C/C++, SQL, Kotlin
-- **Tools:** Eclipse, Visual Studio/Visual Studion Code, CLion, Git
+- **Tools:** Eclipse, Visual Studio/Visual Studio Code, CLion, Git

 ## 🚀 Current Projects:
 - **Arcade Game**
-  - Currently working on an arcade game in C++ with SDL2 and GPT-5 as part of a college project.
+  - Currently working on an arcade game in C++ with SDL2 and GPT-5 as part of a university project.
 The goal is to learn and document software development with advanced language models and gain a deeper understanding of their strengths and limitations.

 - **3D Art Creator**
   - Currently developing as part of a university lab project.
 This tool transforms images into templates for 3D toothpick artworks, enabling artists to easily design and visualize intricate 3D structures before building them.